Pitt Meadows Road and Rail Improvements Project

 The project includes:

-• A new four-lane underpass below the CP main rail crossing at Harris Road
+• A separate crossing at the Canadian Pacific Kansas City (CPKC) main rail crossing at Harris Road

-• A new two-lane overpass on Kennedy Road over the main rail line entrance to CP’s Vancouver Intermodal Facility
+• A new two-lane overpass on Kennedy Road over the main rail line entrance to CPKC’s Vancouver Intermodal Facility—Paused

-• A new siding track on the north side of the existing tracks between Harris Road and Kennedy Road
+• A new siding track along side the existing tracks between Harris Road and Kennedy Road

 Project partners

-Successfully delivering this project will require strong collaboration with the City of Pitt Meadows, local Indigenous groups, and CP, and we will be working closely with them to ensure the project addresses their particular needs.
+Successfully delivering this project will require strong collaboration with the City of Pitt Meadows, local First Nations, and CPKC, and we will be working closely with them to ensure the project addresses their particular needs.

 This project has three partners: